Isabella Gamez: Early career

 Gamez started as a singles skater before switching to pairs starting as a novice.
 Gamez teamed up with Griffin Schwab in pairs from the 2015–16 season.
 They earned the novice silver medal in their first season at the 2016 U.S. Championships.

 In 2017, Gamez teamed up with Spanish skater Tòn Cónsul to represent Spain for juniors pairs.
 They competed at two Junior Grand Prix events, finishing 11th in Zagreb and 13th in Gdańsk.
 Gamez/Cónsul then won the 2018 Spanish junior national title and the 2018 Mentor Toruń Cup.
 They ended the season with a thirteenth-place finish at the 2018 World Junior Championships.

 Partnership with Paradis

-2019–2020 season
+2019–2020 season: Switch to the Philippines and debut of Gamez/Paradis

 Gamez began representing the Philippines in a new senior pair with Canadian skater David-Alexandre Paradis.
 Gamez/Paradis competed at three Challenger Series events, becoming the first Filipino and Southeast Asian pair to compete in an International Skating Union competition.
 They then finished seventh at Volvo Open Cup.
 Gamez/Paradis also earned the technical minimums for the 2020 Four Continents Championships to become the first Filipino and Southeast Asian pair to compete at an ISU Championship.
 They finished ninth at Four Continents.
 Gamez/Paradis concluded their season with an eleventh-place finish at the Challenge Cup.

 Gamez and Paradis split due to travel restrictions and inability to train together during the COVID-19 pandemic.
 Paradis retired from pairs skating to focus on his coaching career.